jamboid/Fuzz/README.md

 Included in this repo is a demo page (index.html) showing a several groups of basic Fuzz components aligned to a simple 4-column grid.
 The templates are written in CodeKit's in-built templating language, kit, so you'll need CodeKit 2 if you want to do any editing.

-To view the page you should open the project in CodeKit 2 and use the in-built preview, or run it using a local web server (I use [Anvil](http://anvilformac.com/) to create a POW-based server, but anything will do).
+To view the page you should open the project in CodeKit 2 and use the in-built preview, or run it using a local web server (I use [Anvil](http://anvilformac.com/) to create a POW-based server, but it's just a simple HTML page so anything will do).

 ## Author